Finch

 - Replace the food and water dishes every day, putting in new ones.

-- Bathe your finch at least once a week (preferably daily during the summer).
+- Bathe your finch at least once weekly (preferably daily during the summer).

 Make sure to provide a well-balanced diet containing fresh and pelleted foods.

-Sounds and singing: Most finches are quite birds; however, there are some species that do sing, including canaries, European goldfinches, and house finches.
-Their sounds are sharp chirps, made most when they are in a group, or with other birds.
+Sounds and Singing: Most finches are quiet birds; however, some species can sing, including canaries, European goldfinches, and house finches.
+Their sounds are sharp chirps, made most when they are in a group or with other birds.
 However, they do not make too much sound to render them unsuitable to be kept in an apartment.

-Finches are usually tough little birds unlikely to face many health concerns; Though, an improper diet and care, coupled with a drafty and unhealthy environment with dirty cages can lead to some problems, including overgrown beaks and nails, feather picking, ingrown feathers, heat stroke, and cramps.
+Finches are usually tough little birds unlikely to face many health concerns; However, an improper diet and care, coupled with a drafty and unhealthy environment with dirty cages, can lead to some problems, including overgrown beaks and nails, feather picking, ingrown feathers, heat stroke, and cramps.

 - Lack of appetite